piotrpdev/rspi-bios/README.md

 - [ ] send versions of the CI
 - [ ] send versions of rust, npm, etc. use npm built equivalent
 - [ ] highlight rust/axum process in the list of processes
-- [ ] switch to using JS framework for the frontend
+- [x] switch to using JS framework for the frontend
-- [ ] setup hot reloading for front and back end
+- [x] setup hot reloading for front and back end
 - [ ] optimize perf
-- [ ] make build.rs build the frontend
-- [ ] pre-commit lint, rust fmt, clippy, build check, etc.
+- [x] pre-commit lint, rust fmt, clippy, build check, etc.

 ## Features